zhengkezhou1/kgateway/devel/architecture/kgateway/DEV.md

 plugin is responsible for creating this collection, usually by starting with a CRD collection, and then translating to a `ir.PolicyWrapper` struct.

-Let's look at the important fields in the PolicyWrapper:
+Let's look at the important fields in the PolicyWrapper (defined in [/pkg/pluginsdk/ir/iface.go](/pkg/pluginsdk/ir/iface.go)):

 ```go
 type PolicyWrapper struct {